winterweird/ipq/README.md

 web development, so I just created a function named IndexPriorityQueue with a set of functions as its API.
 Do with it what you'd like.

-There isn't really a lot of encapsulation going on at the moment, and people can easily fuck with the data invariants if they so desire, but if they use the API then the invariants _should_ be preserved, or so my (admittedly not 100% thorough) tests have led me to believe.
+If the user uses the API of the IPQ in a reasonable way, the data invariants should be preserved.
 There is some bare-bones error handling, but no type checks or anything fancy.

 The API is described in JavaDoc style comments in the code (`ipq.js`).
 I might also get around to producing some actual documentation later, or maybe not.